 Welcome to my first blog and thank you for visiting!
 I hope you enjoy all the detail and photos compiled from our holiday trip to the Caribbean.
 Any mistakes are my own, and if you have feedback for me, please feel free to contact me via the links.
-I am new to this, so appreciate your patience as I find the right balance of detail that would be helpful to you for your trip, and tech products that will make your trip easier. (see the last Table of Contents item “Tips ad Tools” for a shortcut to recommended items to pack)
+I am new to this, so appreciate your patience as I find the right balance of detail that would be helpful to you for your trip and tech products that will make your trip easier. (see the last Table of Contents item “Tips ad Tools” for a shortcut to recommended items to pack)

 We have this cool luggage digital scale and it’s saved our bacon a few times in reswizzling stuff from one bag to the next so we can board our plane easily…